 With more than 330 species known in the Americas, hummingbirds are the second largest family of birds after flycatchers.
 Hummingbirds represent one of nature’s most interesting paradoxes — they are the tiniest of birds, yet they qualify as some of the toughest and most energetic creatures on the planet.
+Over 50 different species of hummingbirds can be found in Costa Rica.
+Tempted to see these beautiful birds for yourself?
+You can book a bird watching tour in Costa Rica here: www.costaricafocus.com.
 Hummingbird fossils found in Germany are said to be more than 30 million years old.

 Hummingbirds are the tiniest birds in the world, colorful with iridescent feathers like on a soap bubble or prism.
 They can flash their bright colors, or hide them if necessary.
 Their name comes from the fact that they flap their wings so fast (about 80 times per second) that they make a humming noise; each species creates a different humming sound, depending on the speed of its wing beats.
 Hummingbirds can fly right, left, up, down, backwards, and even upside down.
 They are also able to hover by flapping their wings in a figure-8 pattern.